mperignon/2016-02-04-Flagstaff/lessons/sqlite/05-null.md

 |752  |roe   |sal  |41.6   |
 |837  |roe   |sal  |22.5   |

-We still have to decide whether this is the right thing to do or not.
-If we want to be absolutely sure that we aren't including any measurements by Lake in our results, we need to exclude all the records for which we don't know who did the work.

-In contrast to arithmetic or Boolean operators, aggregation functions that combine multiple values, such as `min`, `max` or `avg`, *ignore* `null` values.
-In the majority of cases, this is a desirable output: for example, unknown values are thus not affecting our data when we are averaging it.
+In contrast to arithmetic or Boolean operators, aggregation functions (such as `min`, `max` or `avg`) that combine multiple values, *ignore* `null`.
+In the majority of cases, this is a desirable behavior: we wouldn't want unknown values affecting our calculations on the data.
 Aggregation functions will be addressed in more detail in [the next section](06-agg.html).

 > ## Sorting by Known Date {.challenge}
 >